 Since March 2020, due to COVID-19, our programs have pivoted to virtual programming, including our in-person workshops.
 Keep reading for overviews of our five programs, which are created by-students for-students.
 Click on the program’s name to learn more.

-A bi-weekly email-based newsletter that highlights upcoming opportunities (i.e. summer programs, research internships, STEM scholarships etc), scientific breakthroughs, and updates about STEMchats’ programs.
-A few things that will be in each edition of the newsletter include a "STEM Spotlight" of a teenager making big moves in the STEM field, “Future 5” STEM innovations, at least 3 summaries of STEM breakthroughs, and a discussion of the intersection of “Politics X STEM.”
-Ultimately, the goal of STEMlights is to provide teens with important STEM information in a creative and interesting way.
-Read the latest edition of STEMlights here.
+A weekly email-based newsletter that highlights upcoming opportunities (i.e. summer programs, research internships, STEM scholarships etc), scientific breakthroughs, and updates about STEMchats’ programs.
+A few things each edition of the newsletter can include is a "STEM Spotlight" of a teenager making big moves in the STEM field, “Future 5” STEM innovations, summaries of STEM breakthroughs, and a discussion of the intersection of “Politics X STEM.”
+Ultimately, the goal of STEMlights is to provide teens with important STEM information in a creative and interesting way!
+Visit the STEMlights website to learn more.

-A cumulative two-part, ten-week workshop program that conducts design thinking and engineering workshops at public middle schools in Philadelphia, PA and New York City, NY.
+This is what our program would look like in-person: a cumulative two-part, ten-week workshop program that conducts design thinking and engineering workshops at public middle schools in Philadelphia, PA and New York City, NY.
 In Part A, students learn about the fundamental steps in the engineering process.
 In Part B, students are split up into teams and form engineering projects that address the 17 Sustainable Development Goals from the United Nations.
-Workshops are taught using a peer-to-peer technique at underserved schools in order to demonstrate the positive and transformative applications of STEM through hands-on activities, engaged discussion, and real time feedback.
+Workshops are taught using a peer-to-peer technique at underserved schools in order to demonstrate the positive and transformative applications of STEM through hands-on activities, engaged discussion, and real-time feedback.